mantidproject/mantid/Code/Mantid/docs/source/concepts/PointGroups.rst

     symOp = SymmetryOperationFactory.createSymOp("x,y,-z")
     element = SymmetryElementFactory.createSymElement(symOp)

-    print "The element corresponding to 'x,y,-z' has the following symbol:", element.hmSymbol() print "The mirror plane is perpendicular to:", element.getAxis()
+    print "The element corresponding to 'x,y,-z' has the following symbol:", element.getHMSymbol() print "The mirror plane is perpendicular to:", element.getAxis()

 Executing this code yields the following output: